 Ask any group of people what constitutes their culture’s “golden age,” and you’ll get a different answer.
 For some Brits, it might be the Victorian Era.
 For Italians, the Renaissance (or, of course, the Roman Empire).
 For the Chinese, maybe the Han or Tang dynasty.

 The Gupta period undeniably counts as a golden age not only for northern India, but as one of the world’s all-time greatest explosions of culture — comparable in ambition and influence to the golden-age blossomings of Babylon and Athens.
-It far outdid anything happening in Rome at the time.

 For an empire of such splendor and influence, the Guptas have left us remarkably little information about their own origins.
 Scholars agree that they descended from people who’d been living in India for some time — but beyond that, opinions diverge; and strongly.
 Some say they were a local caste who rose up against oppressive rulers.
 Others say the Guptas came from further south, conquering as they progressed northward.
 We don’t even have exact dates for the reigns of the first few Gupta kings.